 Redeployment register

-Once the paperwork has been completed and returned to the HR Helpdesk, the employee's details will be entered onto the Council's Redeployment Register.
-This records the current status of all redeployment requests.
+Once the paperwork has been completed and sent to the HR Helpdesk, the employee's details will be entered onto a Redeployment Register which will be overseen by the HR Helpdesk.
+This records all redeployment requests and will be used for reporting purposes only.

 Timescales